frostedechoes/canneddragons/2023/23.01/The Best Words I Wrote In 2022.md

+---
+Title: The Best Words I Wrote In 2022
+---

 # The Best Words I Wrote In 2022

 I thought about doing a post on my favorite or most popular things that I wrote in 2022.
-There's a problem with that concept, though, in that I do a lot of link blogging.
+However, there's a problem with that concept.
+I do a lot of link blogging.
 If I'm being completely honest, most of the best words I wrote in 2022 originated from other people.
 You know what, though?
 I'm fine with that.

 {{more}}